3.1 Lab Goals

 3.3.2 Data Query & Analysis

 Let’s explore these two data frames “pop_cos” and “pop_buf” a little bit.
 Remember the $ symbol?
-It can be used to select a particular column from a data frame.
+It can be used to select a particular column from a data frame and return the output as a VECTOR.
 Let’s check the summary statistics of population in the two cities by using summary().

 names(pop_cos)